Waking up truly rested can be a luxury for many of us.

 Magnesium – Has a relaxing effect.

-Inositol – A special B vitamin that has been shown to support good sleep.
+Inositol – A special B-vitamin that has been shown to support good sleep.

 Combination supplements (products with a bit of everything for sleep)

-Sleep Balance: Contains the amino acids GABA and L-theanine, plant extracts from ashwagandha, saffron, hops and lemon balm, as well as vitamin B6 and magnesium.
+Sömnbalans: Contains the amino acids GABA and L-theanine, plant extracts from ashwagandha, saffron, hops and lemon balm, as well as vitamin B6 and magnesium.

-Natt: Contains the amino acids GABA and L-theanine, plant extracts from chamomile and lemon balm, as well as vitamin B6.
+Contains the amino acids GABA and L-theanine, plant extracts from chamomile and lemon balm, as well as vitamin B6.

 We wish you all a good night's sleep!